Video Game Review: Dragon’s Crown Pro

 Simplicity is the rule in Dragon’s Crown Pro with nearly all of your attacks mapped to the square button; the lone exception is that pressing circle will unleash a powerful, class-specific attack.
 You can evade, block and jump, as well as pick up items in the environment, but this is a pretty straightforward side-scrolling beat ’em up.

 One slightly odd element is that the right analog stick is used to control an on-screen cursor, which you primarily use to direct your thieving companion to unlock doors and treasure chests.
-It felt more natural on the Vita, where you simply tapped the screen, but it never needs to be done during combat so it doesn’t really affect enjoyment.
+It felt more natural on the Vita, as you simply tapped the screen, but it never needs to be done during combat so it doesn’t really affect enjoyment.

 Dragon’s Crown Pro has been remastered to take advantage of the PS4 Pro’s 4K capabilities, and running on that system it looks richly coloured with sharp spell effects and attack animations.
-It’s not a quantum leap over the original, but that’s a testament to Vanillaware’s quality art design and beautiful environments than a knock on Pro’s quality.
+It’s not a quantum leap over the original, but that’s more a testament to Vanillaware’s quality art design and beautiful environments than a knock on Pro‘s quality.
 It looked good then, it looks great now.

 What hasn’t changed is the game’s style, which includes scantily clad (and excessively endowed) women bouncing around the screen.
 Some will view it as objectification and dismiss the game out of hand, and while we can’t argue that perspective we weren’t bothered by it.
 Sure, some stuff might’ve earned a head shake, but during actual combat you’re unlikely to notice.